emmajanedrews/base-template/_posts/2018-02-27-what-is-the-best-way-to-find-and-buy-new-construction.md

 {% include youtube.html %}

 If you’ve been looking in the Florida market for a home, you’ve probably come to realize that inventory is in short supply.
-A lot of builders are jumping in the southwest Florida market to address that problem.
-They’re coming into build out some major subdivisions, and some local builders are creating niche products for everyone at every price point.
+A lot of builders are jumping in the Southwest Florida market to address that problem.
+They’re coming in to build out some major subdivisions, and some local builders are creating niche products for everyone at every price point.

 **There are two ways to purchase new construction.** One is walking into model homes and working with the builder’s representative.
 The other is working with a Realtor to find new builds to purchase.